docsforadobe/after-effects-scripting-guide/docs/layers/layer.md

 This is the same as copying and pasting a layer through the user interface.

-#### NOTE
-As of After Effects 13.6, this method no longer causes After Effects to crash when the layer has a parent.
+?> **Note:** As of After Effects 13.6, this method no longer causes After Effects to crash when the layer has a parent.

-#### WARNING
-As of After Effects 13.7 (13.6, has not been tested), if the copied layer has an effect on it and the user undoes the action, After Effects will Crash.
+!> **Warning:** As of After Effects 13.7 (13.6, has not been tested), if the copied layer has an effect on it and the user undoes the action, After Effects will Crash.

 **Parameters**